Kong/atc-router/README.md

 Validates an expression against a given schema.

-Returns the used fields when the expression is valid.
+Returns the fields used in the provided expression when the expression is valid, `nil` and a string describing the error otherwise.

 If the expression is invalid,
 `nil` and a string describing the reason will be returned.